Critical endpoint of (3+1)-dimensional finite density $Z_3$ gauge-Higgs model with tensor renormalization group: Numerical results

-Let us turn to the finite density cases with $\mu=1$ and 2, where the Monte Carlo approach is ruled out by the sign problem.
-In Fig.~\ref{fig:link_mu=2} we plot the $\eta$ dependence of the link average with the several choices of $\beta$ at $\mu=2$.
-This should be compared with Fig.~11 of Ref.~\cite{Akiyama:2022eip} in the $\mathds{Z}_{2}$ model.
-We find a similar quality of data for both cases, which means that the TRG method works efficiently regardless of the sign problem.
-Table~\ref{tab:link_4d} summarizes the finite values of $\Delta \langle L\rangle$ and the transition points. $\Delta \langle L\rangle$ is fitted with the same functions as in the case of $\mu=0$.
-The fit results at $\mu=2$ are shown in Fig.~\ref{fig:delta_4d_mu2_fit}.
-Their numerical values are presented in Table~\ref{tab:link_4d_fit}, together with the results of $\mu=0$, 1.
-We obtain $(\beta_{\rm c},\eta_{\rm c})=(0.4139(2),0.2813(2))$ and $(0.40873(7),0.20994(9))$ as the critical endpoints at $\mu=1$ and $\mu=2$, respectively.
 Comparing the critical endpoints at $\mu=0$, $1$, $2$, we find that $\beta_{\rm c}$ has little $\mu$ dependence, while $\eta_{\rm c}$ is sizably diminished as $\mu$ increases.
 Notice that similar behavior has been observed in the $\mathds{Z}_{2}$ model~\cite{Akiyama:2022eip}.
 We summarize these results in Fig.~\ref{fig:phasedgm_mu}, where the critical endpoints in the $\mathds{Z}_{3}$ model is plotted together with those in the $\mathds{Z}_{2}$ model~\cite{Akiyama:2022eip}.
 According to Refs.~\cite{Creutz:1979he,Baig:1987ka}, the values of $\beta_{\rm c}$ and $\eta_{\rm c}$ are expected to increase as $N$ in $\mathds{Z}_{N}$ increases.
 Therefore, the resulting endpoints by the TRG method seem reasonable for the increase of $N$.